grom201076/izick/Readme.md

     These entities have no responsibilities.
 They are just categories of record
 * not all test are written - out of scope (time)
 * no blackbox tests (api level).
 Couple of curl commands at the moment.
 * transfer is done by url parameters.
-Could be made via for params.
+Could be made via form params.
 Depends on situation
 * no option to explicitly create person / account / bank.
 That was not in the task.
     However person+Account+bank can be created implicitly via transfer